If you believe you are a victim of identity theft, it is crucial to act quickly to mitigate potential damage. Here are the steps you should take:

 - Check Your Credit Reports:

-- Check the inquiries and tradelines sections of your credit report to see if there are any that you don’t recognize.
+- Review the inquiries and tradelines sections of your credit report to make sure all entries are familiar to you.
+Report any that you don’t recognize.

 - Change Passwords: